 Custom travel to Ireland

-Ireland (84,421 km², 7 million inhabitants), split since 1921 between the Republic of Ireland in the south (Éire, 26 counties, independent, EU member) and Northern Ireland (6 counties, UK member), forms a Celtic island of primordial beauty, 2 h by air from Paris.
-It is here that Europe's oldest Celtic culture has survived to this day, after two millennia of Viking, Norman and English invasions — Gaelic still spoken, « trad » music UNESCO-listed in 2014, Celtic dance and 12,000 pubs (the world's highest density after Iceland).
-The country boasts four Nobel laureates in literature (Yeats, Shaw, Beckett, Heaney) and two UNESCO sites: Brú na Bóinne (1993, Boyne Valley — Newgrange and Knowth dated 3,300 BC, older than the pyramids) and Skellig Michael (1996, 6th-c. monastery popularized by Star Wars).
-To the west, the Wild Atlantic Way (2,500 km) is the world's longest defined coastal route — Cliffs of Moher (214 m), Connemara, Dingle Peninsula.
-To the north, the Giant's Causeway (UNESCO 1986) and Belfast (Titanic Quarter).
-In Dublin, Trinity College houses the Book of Kells, Temple Bar concentrates the traditional pubs and the Guinness Storehouse traces the stout founded in 1759.
-Allow seven to ten days to combine Dublin, the Wild Atlantic Way and Kerry.
+Ireland (84,421 km², 7 million inhabitants), split since 1921 between the Republic (EU) and Northern Ireland (UK), forms a Celtic island of primordial beauty, 2 h from Paris.
+It is here that Europe's oldest Celtic culture has survived: Gaelic spoken, UNESCO-listed « trad » music, and 12,000 pubs, the highest density after Iceland.
+Two UNESCO sites: Brú na Bóinne (Newgrange, older than the pyramids) and Skellig Michael, a 6th-c. monastery popularized by Star Wars.
+To the west, the Wild Atlantic Way is the world's longest defined coastal route, Cliffs of Moher, Connemara, Dingle.
+To the north, the Giant's Causeway and Belfast.
+Trinity College in Dublin houses the Book of Kells, and the Guinness Storehouse traces the 1759 stout.
+Allow seven to ten days for Dublin, the west coast and Kerry.

 Highlights